nf-core/configs/docs/uppmax.md

 ## Using the UPPMAX config profile

-Before running the pipeline you will need to either install Nextflow or load it using the environment module system (this can be done with e.g. `module load bioinfo-tools Nextflow/<VERSION>` where `VERSION` is e.g. `20.10`).
+Before running the pipeline you will need to either install `Nextflow` or load it using the environment module system (this can be done with e.g. `module load bioinfo-tools Nextflow/<VERSION>` where `VERSION` is e.g. `20.10`).

 To use, run the pipeline with `-profile uppmax` (one hyphen).
 This will download and launch the [`uppmax.config`](../conf/uppmax.config) which has been pre-configured with a setup suitable for the UPPMAX servers.
-It will enable Nextflow to manage the pipeline jobs via the Slurm job scheduler.
+It will enable `Nextflow` to manage the pipeline jobs via the `Slurm` job scheduler.
-Using this profile, Docker image(s) containing required software(s) will be downloaded, and converted to Singularity image(s) if needed before execution of the pipeline.
+Using this profile, `Docker` image(s) containing required software(s) will be downloaded, and converted to `Singularity` image(s) if needed before execution of the pipeline.

-Recent version of Nextflow also support the environment variable `NXF_SINGULARITY_CACHEDIR` which can be used to supply images.
+Recent version of `Nextflow` also support the environment variable `NXF_SINGULARITY_CACHEDIR` which can be used to supply images.
-Images for some nf-core pipelines are available under `/sw/data/ToolBox/nf-core/` and those can be used by `NXF_SINGULARITY_CACHEDIR=/sw/data/ToolBox/nf-core/; export NXF_SINGULARITY_CACHEDIR`.
+Images for some `nf-core` pipelines are available under `/sw/data/ToolBox/nf-core/` and those can be used by `NXF_SINGULARITY_CACHEDIR=/sw/data/ToolBox/nf-core/; export NXF_SINGULARITY_CACHEDIR`.

 In addition to this config profile, you will also need to specify an UPPMAX project id.
-You can do this with the `--project` flag (two hyphens) when launching nextflow.
+You can do this with the `--project` flag (two hyphens) when launching `Nextflow`.
 For example:

 ```bash